erlete/bidimensional/README.md

 The following features are currently implemented:

-* `Coordinate2D` - A custom 2D coordinate representation based on the built-in `tuple` class, but with extended functionality.
+* `Coordinate` - A custom 2D coordinate representation based on the built-in `tuple` class, but with extended functionality.
 * `Circumcenter` - A class for calculating the circumcenter and circumradius of three coordinates.

 ## Installation